Theresa May questions legality and ethics of plan to send migrants to Rwanda

 The former cabinet minister claimed they had “completely forgotten the images of children lying drowned on our beaches”.

+Boris Johnson was understood to have continued the criticism in a closed-doors meeting with Tory MPs, accusing Mr Welby of having “misconstrued” the policy.

+Sources close to the Prime Minister said he accused the senior clergyman of being “less vociferous” in his condemnation of Russian President Vladimir Putin than he was in his attack on the policy.

-Shadow home secretary Yvette Cooper said the Government policy is “unworkable, unethical and extortionate in the cost for the British taxpayer”.
+In the Commons, the shadow home secretary, Yvette Cooper, said the Government policy is “unworkable, unethical and extortionate in the cost for the British taxpayer”.

+Mr Johnson went on to thank Rwandan President Paul Kagame for working with the UK on the policy in a call on Tuesday evening.

+A Downing Street spokeswoman said: “The Prime Minister reiterated his determination to work closely with Rwanda to tackle this pressing issue and break the business model of people smuggling gangs, whilst supporting refugees through safe and legal routes.”

 Register for free to continue reading